WCTB

-WCTB is an FM radio broadcast station licensed to Fairfield, Maine, USA, with studios in Skowhegan.
-It broadcasts on 93.5 MHz with a classic country format.
+WCTB is an FM radio broadcast station licensed to Fairfield, Maine, United States, with studios in Skowhegan.
+It broadcasts on 93.5 MHz with a classic country format, and is owned by J. Hanson Company, doing business as Mix Maine Media.
+Its programming is simulcast on WGUY in Veazie (near Bangor).

 History

 WCTB originally signed on as an adult contemporary music station in 1993.
 In the late 1990s, the station went through several format changes, at times simulcasting the sports talk of WSKW and country music (both classic and current country) simulcasted on WCME (now WBQA).

 In late 2003, when Clear Channel Broadcasting lost control of the station, WCTB began to stunt with Christmas music (as they had done every year from Thanksgiving to Christmas).
 In January 2004, the station began airing an eclectic mix of music, finally ending up with a classic hits format in April 2004.

 With another ownership change in November 2004, WCTB changed to Christmas music again and after Christmas adopted a classic rock format that it kept until December 2010.

 On December 27, 2018, WCTB changed its format from oldies to classic country, branded as "Cruisin' Country 93.5".
 On March 22, 2022, WCTB changed its branding to "True Country 93.5".

+In November 2024, WGUY in Veazie (near Bangor), which had been an oldies station, began simulcasting WCTB under a time brokerage agreement.